rolfz/ESP8266_ZRobot_OSC/README.md

 ![alt tag](https://github.com/rolfz/ESP8266_ZRobot_OSC/blob/master/zrobot.jpg)

-Functionallity: The robot code was basically made to test the TOUCHOSC interface.
-OSC allows to communicate both ways between ESP8266 and a smartphone.
+Functionality: The robot code was basically made to test the TOUCHOSC interface.
+OSC allows to communicate both
+			   ways between ESP8266 and a smart-phone.
 All code runs on the ESP module (No Arduino Hardware required).
 	- "Speed" cursor will define the speed of the step motors advance.
 	- "Direction" cursor adds or deducts a value from the speed making the robot turn left-right
 	- "Reverse" button inverses the motor rotation = reverse the engine direction like a car.